 You have these options to choose from:

 Speed dial: This type of key is for phone numbers outside your system (meaning someone you cannot dial with an extension number).
 If you select this type, put the number to dial into the "value" field.
-Do not enter dashes or other punctuation, only numbers.
-The description field is anything you want to display when you press the button.
+Do not enter dashes or other punctuation, only numbers, exactly as you would dial it.
+The description field is anything you want to display when you press the button (usually name but it can be anything or blank).
+You can also use this for transfers to outside numbers.

 The account column allows you to dial using a secondary line on your phone, if programmed with one.
 For example, an executive assistant may have another person's line on the second line button, and can dial using that line.
 Most people should just leave it at the default of "Account 1."